-The ceiling is an important but often overlooked part of painting inside a house.
+The ceiling is an important but often overlooked part of painting the ceilings inside a house.
 Over time it will begin to discolour and become dull and drab.
 Things like leaking pipes, overflowing bathtubs or sinks, smoke from cigars, cigarettes or fireplaces and other stains can begin to accumulate and look nasty.

-If you are planning on painting a room then don’t forget the ceiling otherwise it will ruin a perfectly good job.
+If you are planning on painting a room in Dun Laoghaire then don’t forget the ceiling otherwise it will ruin a perfectly good job.
 Depending on how discoloured your ceiling is, you my not be able to fix your problems with just plain old paint.
 If it has become badly yellowed over the years then you’ll need to use a stain-blocking primer first.

 The most common is white shellac.
 You can apply this with a brush, roller or even with a spray can.
 The typical and recommended steps to painting over a ceiling that is badly yellowed, say form cigar or cigarette smoke, is to use one coat of shellac and then paint with a standard latex paint as normal.

 To ensure a good connection between the paint and the ceiling, it is always s good idea to use a very fine grade of sandpaper first.
 This will just create enough roughness for better paint bonding.
 Afterwards simply use a damp cloth to remove any dust that remains.

 The biggest mistake that beginning painters in Dun Laoghaire make is to have lap marks.
 This can be obvious with thicker paints and can cause some areas to be darker or lighter.
 To get that smooth coat of paint you are better off operating in about 4-5 ft squares and keep quickly moving from one area to the next.
 It’s important that the paint hasn’t had a chance to dry before you begin painting the adjoining area.

 Another good tip for maximum coverage is to re-roll the same square area at a right angle straight afterwards.